wink-link/winklink-doc/docs/en/pricing.md

 ### Mainnet

-> ⚠️Warning: Please do note that effective from 01 July onwards, the price feed mainnet contract address will be switched over from Flux Aggregator to Off Chain Reporting as indicated in the following table.
+> :warning: Please do note that effective from 01 July onwards, the price feed mainnet contract address will be switched over from Flux Aggregator to Off Chain Reporting as indicated in the following table.

 | Pair       | Price Feed Contract Address          | Price Feed Contract Address (Off Chain Reporting) |
 |------------|--------------------------------------|---------------------------------------------------|